 When flexion of the torso over a seatbelt occurs, it is not uncommon for an individual to suffer severe injuries, including perforation of the small bowel and tearing of posterior elements.
 Seatbelt design plays an important part in reducing the instances of these types of injuries in auto accidents.
 The idea of design improvements is to account for flexion occurring and how to negate that without causing injuries to other parts of the body through redesigns.

 You may feel pain in your back in the immediate wake of an accident that goes away within a few weeks, only to return some time later.
 This type of pain may indicate that you have a back injury that is progressive in nature, meaning that the damage becomes worse with time.
 If you have been involved in an auto accident and experience back pain it is therefore recommended that you seek medical examination and treatment.

 Serious back injuries resulting from flexion of the torso over a seatbelt can impact significantly on your life.
 You may have to reduce your workload, hours, and pay at work.
 If a back injury is of serious enough severity, mobility issues may mean you can never return to work and must rely on disability benefits to survive.
 With a medical diagnosis, it is impossible to predict with any measure of accuracy how a back injury will progress.

 Seatbelt Injury Lawyer, Georgia

 You may want to retain the services of an experienced accident lawyer who specializes in areas such as seatbelt injuries.
-The Fry Law Firm in Georgia can provide you with a free consultation which will allow you to discuss your accident and back injuries with a qualified and understanding legal professional from a community focused law firm.
+The Fry Law Firm in Georgia can provide you with a free consultation that will allow you to discuss your accident and back injuries with a qualified and understanding legal professional from a community-focused law firm.